Posts Tagged Transformational Education

 Posted September 17th, 2012 by & filed under Top News.

 Making art as a way to work through complex personal issues was helpful to me during the many years I worked as an organizational development consultant.
 I continued this “self-art therapy” during my formal study of art therapy and counseling at Southwestern College.
 The image-making and journaling…

-Posted July 29th, 2012 by & filed under Paintsplash - Art Therapy, Top News.
+Posted July 29th, 2012 by & filed under Art Therapy/Counseling at SWC, Top News.

 by Debbie Schroder

 Do you remember having to write that dreaded essay in grade school about “what I did during summer vacation”?
 Summer is far from over, but I welcome the chance to share a little about my “summer vacation”.

 I attended the American Art Therapy Conference in Savannah about a week ago and thoroughly…